Harikrishna772003/Generative_AI_to_Handle_Class_Imbalance_Using_Synthetic_Data_Augmentation/README.md

 ## 📌 Overview

-Class imbalance is a major challenge in machine learning, especially in **fraud detection**, where rare events are critical.
+Class imbalance is a critical issue in machine learning, especially in fraud detection where minority cases are rare but important.

-This project presents a **comparative study** between:
+This project presents a comparative analysis of:

 * Baseline Random Forest
-* SMOTE (Interpolation-based Oversampling)
+* SMOTE (Oversampling)
-* CTGAN (Generative AI-based Augmentation)
+* CTGAN (Generative AI)

-using the Credit Card Fraud Detection dataset.
+All models are implemented in a **single unified pipeline**.

 ---

 ## 🎯 Objective

-* Improve detection of minority class (fraud cases)
+* Improve detection of minority class (fraud transactions)
-* Compare traditional vs generative augmentation
+* Compare traditional oversampling vs generative augmentation
-* Analyze trade-offs using precision-recall metrics
+* Evaluate models using precision-recall metrics

 ---

 ## 🧠 Key Concepts

 * Imbalanced Learning
-* Synthetic Data Generation
+* Synthetic Data Augmentation
 * Generative Adversarial Networks (CTGAN)
-* Precision-Recall AUC (PR-AUC)
+* Precision-Recall AUC

 ---